 If you are contemplating the rollout of Windows XP Service Pack 2 it may be time for you to investigate some of the lower hanging fruits of Microsoft's Dynamic Systems Initiative.
-DSI is a portfolio of products and services
+DSI is a portfolio of products and services that are to be integrated together to enable easier network management done with fewer management tools.
+Microsoft MOM, Virtual PC, Windows Update Services, SMS, and other products fall under this initiative.
+There's a published architecture for this platform, the Microsoft Systems Architecture (MSA), as well as the expectation of additional product investments by Microsoft in this area.

 If you aren't committed at this point to updating your network systems using a third party network management package such as LANDesk, Altiris, or others you might take a look at using the System Update Services or SUS.
 This freely downloadable tool lets an administrator disable the Automatic Updates or individual Windows Updates and also lets you silently update XP systems to SP2 without additional oversight.